lirantal/nodejs-cli-apps-best-practices/README.md

 To keep the published [package size small](#21-prefer-a-small-dependency-footprint), we should only include files that are required to run our CLI application.
 See this [post](https://medium.com/@nodejs/publishing-npm-packages-c4c615a0fc6b) for more details.

-The following `files` field tells NPM to include all the files inside the src directory except the spec files.
+The following `files` field tells the npm CLI to include all the files inside the src directory except the spec files.

 ```json
 "files": [